format_list_bulleted Topic Overview

 Custodian

-The petty cash custodian is accountable for the petty cash fund until the fund is closed or a new custodian is officially designated and certified.
+The petty cash custodian is accountable for the petty cash fund until the fund is closed.

 • Reviews and complies with the petty cash fund policy